devfabiofreitas/devfabiofreitas/README.md

 Play soccer ⚽
 Play guitarr and piano 🎹 🎸
-and obviously develop software 🤩
+And obviously develop software 🤩